anarchived/archivist/README.md

    └─ ...
 ```
 #### See the public anarchived archive for a more in-depth example (coming soon).
+When the server starts, The Archivist plugin will use the given archive to create a server-index.json, for
+associating servers with saves and variants with specific locations and world files on the server.
+During this stage, the save finder GUI will also be automatically generated.

+## Extending the archive / deleting saves
+To modify the server archive in any way, simply edit your archive folder with the given files.
+When you're finished, delete all of the folders containing "blob" in their names, as well as the
+server-index.json in your server folder and restart.
+The Archivist pluginwill re-index your entire
+archive and regenerate the Server Index.
+The next time your server starts, the cached index will be
+used for a faster server load time.

+## Do NOT use the "/reload" command
+Since archives directly modify region files on the server, make sure to NEVER reload your server, as it can cause corruptions or other
+errors unexpectedly.
+Always fully restart your server, or be prepared for failures.
+If your server archive does become
+corrupted, stop your server as soon as possible, then re-index the archive using the steps mentioned above.

 # How it works internally
 ## Blobs and Blob Fields